argon-rbx/argon/README.md

 Argon is a powerful CLI that improves Roblox development experience.
 This is core part of Argon project as this is where all the processing happens.
 [Argon VS Code](https://github.com/argon-rbx/argon-vscode) extension is user-friendly wrapper of this CLI and [Argon Roblox](https://github.com/argon-rbx/argon-roblox) is a Roblox Studio plugin that is required for live syncing.

-Some of the key Argon features:
+Some of the key features of Argon:

 - Two-Way sync of code and other instances with their properties
 - Building projects in Roblox binary or XML format